What is Celiac Disease?

 It is important that patients continue to eat their normal diet containing gluten in the days and weeks before a biopsy because removing gluten from the diet can rapidly restore the appearance of the small intestine to normal.
 In the past, some doctors recommended a gluten-free diet as a trial to see if symptoms were improved.
 This is not good current practice because it does not allow a definitive diagnosis to be made which may adversely affect long-term treatment and follow-up.

 Screening for celiac disease involves testing asymptomatic people for the antibodies to gluten.
 Americans are not routinely screened for celiac disease.
 However, because celiac disease is hereditary, family members—particularly first-degree relatives of people who have been diagnosed may need to be tested for the disease.
 About 10% of an affected person's first-degree relatives (parents, siblings, or children) will also have the disease.

 The longer a person goes undiagnosed and untreated, the greater the chance of developing malnutrition and other complications.
 In Italy, where celiac disease is common, all children are screened by age six so that even asymptomatic disease is caught early.
 In addition, Italians of any age are tested for the disease as soon as they show symptoms.
 As a result of this vigilance, the time between symptom onset and the diagnosis is usually only two to three weeks.
 In the U.S., the time between the first symptoms and diagnosis averages about 10 years.

 What is the Treatment for Celiac Disease?

-This is true for anyone with the disease, including people who do
+The gluten-free diet is a lifetime requirement.
+Eating any gluten, no matter how small an amount, can damage the intestine.
+This is true for anyone with the disease, including people who do not have noticeable symptoms.

 Drug treatments are being evaluated for unresponsive celiac disease.